-Amy M. Dunlap, MFAAssociate Professor of Performance
+Amy M. Dunlap, MFAAssociate Dean, School of the Arts

 “Our truest response to the irrationality of the world is to paint or sing or write, for only in such response do we find truth.” ―Madeleine L'Engle

 Teaching & Education

 You will learn with me when taking courses in Acting, Movement, Voice for the Actor, Playwriting, and Dance.

 - Certified Teacher through the Great Lakes Michael Chekhov Consortium

 My experience includes teaching at NGU since 2013.
 I have also been a professional actor and director and worked as a talent agent and Casting Director in Virginia Beach, VA.

 Actor, Warehouse Theatre in Greenville, SC in: The Crucible, Much Ado About Nothing, and Les Liaisons Dangereuses Actor, Centre Stage in Greenville, SC in Noises Off Actor, Arts Naples World Festival, The Government Inspector Actor, Virginia Shakespeare Festival, Richard III

 Director of numerous shows, including: The Rivals, Much Ado About Nothing, Shadowlands, Into the Woods, The Spitfire Grill Macbeth, It’s a Wonderful Life Beauty, and the Beast Silent Sky Songs for the New World Miss Bennet: Christmas at Pemberley Joyful Noise Hamlet

 Author, Truth be Told (original play about Sojourner Truth, produced by NGU Theatre, 2020) Contributor, “Digital Branding for the Young Theatre Professional.”
 Hayes, Scott, and Andy Geffken.
 Southern Theatre Magazine, Winter 2019.